vsingh2201/2311-Project-Team1/README.md

 To use Mock Database, set IS_MOCK boolean variable to true.

-To use Local Postgres Database, set the name of your local database to farmerhub.
+To use Local Postgres Database, set IS_MOCK boolean variable to false.
+Set the name of your local database to farmerhub.
-Set DB_USER to the username for local postgres database Set DB_PASSWORD to the password for local postgres database
+Set DB_USER to the username for your localhost postgres database Set DB_PASSWORD to the password for your localhost postgres database

 ## Running Tests